 "The economy of the St. Louis district has slowed since the previous survey," said Ruben Hernandez-Murillo, a St. Louis Fed economist, in audio highlights of the survey.
 "Reports from business contacts in the district were less optimistic than in October, particularly in the manufacturing sector."

-As reported by Missouri Journal last week, political uncertainity on the national level is one of the reasons cited by businesses for not hiring more people, keeping the unemployment rate high.
+As reported by Missouri Journal last week, , keeping the unemployment rate high.

 Taxes, taxes and more taxes

 The Internal Revenue Service wants to deliver $153.3 million in undelivered tax refund checks.